DrPanayioths/helper/README.md

 ## Contributing

-We welcome contributions from the open-source community to make Helper even better.
+We Welcome contributions from the open-source community to make Helper even better.
 To get started:

 1. 🍴 Fork the repository on GitHub.
 2. 🌿 Create a new branch with a descriptive name.